 A strong community influence

 At the Green Lab, we will be able to go from sample to sequence without leaving the rainforest.
 Currently, this will primarily be a molecular genetics laboratory, although expansions into other areas such as tissue culture and immunoassays are future possibilities.

-The Green Lab is set to launch in July 2018 with the following capabilities:
+The Green Lab was officially inagurated in July 2018 with the following capabilities:

 Biological sample preparation and storage, including but not limited to hair, nail, blood, faeces, serum, tissues and urine.

-Kit-based DNA extraction from faeces, hair, blood (FTA cards), nail, and other tissues.
+Kit- and non-kit DNA extraction from faeces, hair, whole blood, nail, and other tissues.

 Agarose gel electrophoresis for presence/absence screening.
 Real-time visualisation and photography of gel results.

 DNA quantification using fluorometer assays with a Quantiflor system.

 Real-time portable genetic sequencing with ultra-long read lengths using MinION technology.
 Multiplexing possible.